 - the dilution of democracy.

-More than half of this growth has been due to ‘net overseas migration’ (NOM, the surplus of immigrants over emigrants).
+More than half of this growth (around 60%) has been due to ‘net overseas migration’ (NOM, the surplus of immigrants over emigrants).
 The rest is due to ‘natural increase’ (the surplus of births over deaths), although much of the natural increase is due to births to immigrants.

 From 2004, the Howard Government embarked on a program to increase population growth.
 The “baby bonus” was introduced to encourage couples to have more children, supported by a propaganda campaign about the risks of an ageing population.
 The federal treasurer at the time, Peter Costello famously told Australians to “have one for mum, one for dad and one for the country”.
 In addition, immigration quotas were steadily increased and temporary residence programs for both students and workers were expanded.